guibueno/guibueno.github.io/_docs/03-decision-making.markdown

 #### Using the chosen resources

-Most of the listed services and resources are filled with information on languages, but do not offer clear instructions on how to build up language sills from that information.
+Most of the listed services and resources are filled with information on languages, but do not offer clear instructions on how to build up language skills from that information.

 Even the majority of language courses does not deliberately explain how to use the content they provide (see: <a href="/docs/02-needs/06-landscape-audit.html">Landscape Audit)</a>.